 Academically based PhDs by thirty are not uncommon.
 Many training organisations also do not require personal therapy as part of their psychology, social work, counselling or psychotherapy degrees (however personal therapy is at least encouraged in most counselling and psychotherapy private training organisations) and professional associations do not require personal therapy as part of their registration requirements.

-In my opinion, this is an act of personal and professional irresponsibility and negligence.
+This is potentially an act of personal and professional irresponsibility and negligence.

-Along with many of my colleagues, I do not believe that mental health workers, psychologists, social workers, counsellors or psychotherapists should be working in the helping professions without having sat in the client’s chair first.
+Mental health workers, psychologists, social workers, counsellors or psychotherapists probably shouldn’t be working in the helping professions without having sat in the client’s chair first.
 Although much more complex than this and with far greater ethical implications, that would be like seeing a dentist who didn’t get regular check-ups or a personal trainer who didn’t exercise!

 In The Independent, Yalom states,